Why Does My Trailer Hitch Make Noise?

 Your trailer’s suspension is a frequent noise culprit, especially under heavy loads.
 The more weight you’re hauling, the harder your suspension works, potentially leading to increased noise levels.

-To address hitch noises effectively, you'll need to pinpoint their origin.
+To address hitch noises effectively, you’ll need to pinpoint their origin.
+The post or receiver tube of your car or truck can develop a little play over time, and anti-rattle devices can help pull the components tight to reduce noise.
 This allows you to determine whether the sound is a normal part of towing or a sign that your setup needs maintenance or adjustment.

 The Role of Hitch Types in Causing Noise